 International: £22,750 (per year)

 For UK and non-UK EU full-time students starting in 2018, the fee for 2018/19 will be £9,250.

 For UK and non-UK EU full-time students starting in 2019, the fee for 2019/20 will be £9,250.

 The fee may increase in future years of your course in line with inflation, and as permitted by law.
 For example, the increase of 2.8% in 2017/18 was based on the government’s forecast for the RPI-X measure of inflation.

 The UK government has confirmed that non-UK EU students starting in the 2019/20 academic year will have home fee status and be eligible for UK government student loans.
 The UK government has not confirmed the situation for future years, so keep checking our website for updates.

 If you take a study abroad or work placement year, youll pay a reduced tuition fee during this period.
 For more information, see Study abroad and work placement tuition fees and loans.

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There is help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more in our Undergraduate funding overview.

-The School of Psychology also offer a range of scholarships.
-Find out more about our scholarships.
+The School of Psychology offer a range of scholarships.
+Find out more on our scholarships website.